UdaraIrunika/friendly-FreshBite/README.md

 To turn this template into a fully functional application, consider adding:

-- 🔐 Backend integration with database (MongoDB/MySQL)
+- 🔐 Backend integration with database (MongoDB/MySQL) (Not added yet)
-- 🔒 Real authentication and user management system
+- 🔒 Real authentication and user management system (Not added yet)
-- 💳 Payment gateway integration (Stripe/PayPal)
+- 💳 Payment gateway integration (Stripe/PayPal) (Not added yet)
-- 📍 GPS location tracking for delivery
+- 📍 GPS location tracking for delivery (Not added yet)
-- 🚚 Real-time order tracking system
+- 🚚 Real-time order tracking system (Not added yet)
-- ⭐ Restaurant ratings and reviews functionality
+- ⭐ Restaurant ratings and reviews functionality (Not added yet)
-- 🔔 Push notifications for order updates
+- 🔔 Push notifications for order updates (Not added yet)
-- 📧 Email confirmation and receipt system
+- 📧 Email confirmation and receipt system (Not added yet)
-- 🎁 Promo codes and discount system
+- 🎁 Promo codes and discount system (Not added yet)
-- 📊 User order history dashboard
+- 📊 User order history dashboard (Not added yet)
-- 🌐 Multi-language support
+- 🌐 Multi-language support (Not added yet)
-- 🔄 API integration for dynamic data
+- 🔄 API integration for dynamic data (Not added yet)

 ---